 Genre Savvy: Paulie is very aware that drugs can bring the whole thing down.
 He also has an aversion to telephones and personal meetings, hinting he knows about wiretapping and criminal conspiracy cases.

 Henry pointing how Jimmy instructs him to be discreet with a heist money.
-Cuts Henry entering his house with a huge Christmas tree and shouting to his family "I got the most expensive tree they had!"
+Cuts Henry entering his house with a huge aluminum Christmas tree and shouting to his family "I got the most expensive tree they had!"

 This one, during one of Karen's monologues: